 The system goes from active mode to sleep (medium-speed) mode when a SLEEP instruction is executed while the SSBY and LSON bits in SYSCR1 are cleared to 0, the MSON bit in SYSCR2 is set to 1, and the DTON bit in SYSCR2 is cleared to 0.
 In sleep (medium-speed) mode, as in sleep (high-speed) mode, CPU operation is halted but the on-chip peripheral functions are operational.
 The clock frequency in sleep (medium-speed) mode is determined by the MA1 and MA0 bits in SYSCR1.
 CPU register contents are retained.

-The CPU may operate at a 1/2 state faster timing at transition to sleep (medium-speed) mode.
+Furthermore, it sometimes acts with half state early timing at the time of transition to sleep (medium-speed) mode.

 5.2.2 Clearing Sleep Mode